 Welcome in the new season with these spring lawn care tips – your garden's grass will be looking beautiful in no time.

 1. Give it a rake (but gently)

 The turbulent weather of winter can cause leaves, twigs, and all other kinds of debris to fall onto your lawn.
 So, to kickstart its spruce-up, grab your best garden rake and clear it all up, so you're just left with the grass.

-You may have already done this in autumn, perhaps by following our guide on how to scarify a lawn.
+You may have already learned how to scarify a lawn back in the fall.
 But, if it needs it, there's no harm in doing it again, albeit with a lighter touch.
 However, it's important to only do so when the grass is back into its growing phase and the soil is warm.
 This will ensure it recovers properly in time for summer.
 It's also a good idea to give your lawn a mow, first – this will remove as much initial debris as possible.

 2. Take your lawn mower for a spin

 Your trusty cordless lawn mower (or maybe you've opted for one of our low-maintenance best robot lawn mowers) has most likely been out of action over winter.
 But once spring arrives, it's time to dust off the cobwebs and wheel it back out of the shed, ready for the first mow of the season.
 But, before you let it loose, there are a few top tricks to bear in mind.